 - A nonprofit wishing to install a solar system of 50 kW or larger contacts CollectiveSun.
 (The company can use its partnerships with EnergySage or Pick My Solar to help the organization find an installer if it has not already selected one.)
-The nonprofit then obtains an estimate from its chosen installer and, after receiving CollectiveSun’s free proposal, enters into an SPA agreement with the company.
+The nonprofit then obtain an estimate from its chosen installer and, after receiving CollectiveSun’s free proposal, enters into a SPA agreement with the company.
 The SPA requires the nonprofit to fund only 85 percent of the total price of the system, as the remaining 15 percent will be paid by CollectiveSun.

-- CollectiveSun also provides assistance to the nonprofit through any one, or a combination, of five funding methods, including its proprietary CrowdLending campaign model.
+- CollectiveSun also provides assistance to the nonprofit through anyone, or a combination, of five funding methods, including its proprietary CrowdLending campaign model.
 With CrowdLending, the nonprofit asks community members for loans rather than donations, for which they receive annual principal and interest payments.
 Note: interest rates for these loans are set by the nonprofit, not CollectiveSun, and are generally in the range of 4 to 5 percent, but can be anywhere between 0 to 8 percent.

 - Ownership of the solar system is held by a fund dedicated to CollectiveSun projects for six years, and the nonprofit leases the system from this fund.
 Because the nonprofit is not the legal owner at this point, the system then becomes eligible for the federal tax credit.
 On its own, as a tax-exempt organization, the nonprofit would never qualify for this credit.
 CollectiveSun calls this its “15 percent coupon.”